CBert2022/FE_TaskProject_Client/README.md

-# Welcome to Taskmanager - everything you need to plan you projects.
+# Welcome to Taskmanager - everything you need to plan you projects

 This is the final project of the full stack web development bootcamp form Ironhack.
-It was created 9 weeks after coding my frist line.

 ## Tech Stack